– published, NBWG 2017.

 – Fourteen-year-old Fingal O’Grady is convicted of theft and transported to Australia in the 1820s.
 Almost two centuries later, fourteen-year-old would-be beautician Abigail Harrington finds a mysterious spider amulet and their two worlds collide.
 When both children are kidnapped they realise they’re in possession of an object with enormous power.
 The Peacock Spider of Tien Shan leads them on an exciting and dangerous journey where nothing is what it seems.
 Will Fin ever find his place in time?

-– Re-print published, Dead of Night: The Best of Midnight Echo 2016.
+– re-print published, Dead of Night: The Best of Midnight Echo 2016.
 Awarded Australian Shadows Award for Best Edited Work 2016.

 – First place, 2013 Australian Horror Writers’ Association short story competition.

 – Semi-finalist, Writers of the Future (1st Quarter, 2013).

 – published, Midnight Echo 10 (Midnight Echo, 2013).
 Awarded a star review, Tangent Online.